Kaidan (2007 film): Plot

-In feudal Japan, Oshiga (Kuroki) and Osono are sisters whose father has been killed by Shinzaemon, a samurai, due to a debt dispute.
-Upon his death, Oshiga and Osono's father vowed revenge for his wrongful murder.
+In feudal Japan, Toyoshiga (Hitomi Kuroki) and Osono are sisters whose father has been killed by Shinzaemon, a samurai, due to a debt dispute.
+Upon his death, Toyoshiga and Osono's father vowed revenge for his wrongful murder.
 His body is dumped in a mysterious lake that's believed to be cursed and haunted by a woman who was wrongfully killed by her husband many years ago.
 Shortly after, Shinzaemon kills his wife and himself, leaving their baby, Shinkichi, orphaned and in care of his uncle.

-Years later, Oshiga, now a respected teacher who runs a school for young girls in Edo, falls in love with a young tobacco vendor named Shinkichi (Kunoemon Oroe), who lives with his uncle.
-Shinkichi and Oshiga decide to live together as husband and wife, but Shinkichi begins flirting with the school's students, especially Oisa.
-Miserable and invidious, Oshiga becomes mean to the students, who leave one by one.
-Oshiga also quarrels with Osono, who doesn't approve of her relationship with Shinkichi, prompting Osono to run away.
+Years later, Toyoshiga, now a respected teacher who runs a school for young girls in Edo, falls in love with a young tobacco vendor named Shinkichi (Onoe Kikunosuke V), who lives with his uncle.
+Shinkichi and Toyoshiga decide to live together as husband and wife, but Shinkichi begins flirting with the school's students, especially Oisa.
+Miserable and envious, Toyoshiga becomes mean to the students, who leave one by one.
+Toyoshiga also quarrels with Osono, who doesn't approve of her relationship with Shinkichi, prompting Osono to run away.

-Shinkichi admonishes Oshiga for driving away her sister and declares he wants to end their relationship.
-Oshiga pleads with him not to leave.
+Shinkichi admonishes Toyoshiga for driving away her sister and declares he wants to end their relationship.
+Toyoshiga pleads with him not to leave.
 During this quarrel, Shinkichi accidentally wounds his wife with her shamisen's bachi against her left brow.
-They reconcile, but Oshiga slowly falls ill from her wound.
-Later, at a festival, Oisa meets Shinkichi, who is there to buy medicine for Oshiga, and they rent a hotel room.
+They reconcile, but Toyoshiga slowly falls ill from her wound.
+Later, at a festival, Oisa meets Shinkichi, who is there to buy medicine for Toyoshiga, and they rent a hotel room.
 There he promises to run away with her.
-Shinkichi then goes to his uncle's house to find that Oshiga is waiting for him.
-Oshiga states that he can leave but asks him to promise to stay by her side when she dies.
+Shinkichi then goes to his uncle's house to find that Toyoshiga is waiting for him.
+Toyoshiga states that he can leave but asks him to promise to stay by her side when she dies.